Bestway Wholesale: History

-Batleys contributed towards expanding the Group's market share by 50%.
-In addition to organic growth over the years, the Group acquired Bellevue Cash & Carry's two warehouses in Edinburgh and Stirling in June 2010.
+In addition to organic growth over the years, Bestway Wholesale acquired Bellevue Cash & Carry's two warehouses in Edinburgh and Stirling in June 2010.
 In November 2010 the Group went on to acquire the Martex Group of three cash & carry warehouses and its food service operation from C J Lang.

 In April 2014, the Group acquired Glasgow-based wholesaler Sher Brothers and merged Sher Brothers into the Batleys brand.

 In April 2018, the company purchased the assets and brands of Conviviality Retail from administrators PwC for £7.25m.
 PwC partner Matthew Callaghan said: ‘This deal safeguards the jobs of more than 2,000 employees.

 In June 2018, the company acquired two Blakemore Wholesale's warehouses in Cardiff and Walsall.

 In December 2020, the company acquired symbol operator Costcutter Supermarkets Group for an undisclosed fee from Bibby Line Group.
 The Costcutter operations initially become part of Bestway's retail arm.
-This will involve the integration of around 1,500 stores branded Costcutter, Mace, Supershop, Kwiksave and Simply Fresh, along with 20 Costcutter and four Co-op franchise stores.
+This involved the integration of around 1,500 stores branded Costcutter, Mace, Supershop, Kwiksave and Simply Fresh, along with 20 Costcutter and four Co-op franchise stores.

+In January 2021, Bestway Wholesale introduced two new symbol group off-licence brands, Tippl and BB's.

+In February 2022, Bestway Wholesale Managing Director Dawood Pervez indicated that it was considering consolidating all its symbol groups under four brands: Best-one, Costcutter, Bargain Booze and Wine Rack.
+This was confirmed in December 2022.

+In August 2023, Bestway Wholesale re-branded the 22 Batleys sites under its own name.

+Operations

+Current operations

+Bestway Wholesale is the UK's second largest food wholesaler.
+It consists of several divisions each specialising in different areas of the wholesale market in the United Kingdom and also operates in the UK retail sector through a number of different branded symbol franchise outlets: